 - 1987 Topps Rookie Card “Double Error” Baseball Card #320

 - 1987 Topps Barry Bonds Back Rookie #320 Error Spike Owen Front red sox #320

 - 1988 O-Pee-Chee (OPC) Barry Bonds Blank Back Error Card #Blank

 - 1989 Barry Bonds Topps Print Error Variations #620

 Bonds’ rookie cards are always going to be collectible, especially as we start to look back on his career through a nostalgic lens.
 Problems from the past tend to fade away in time, and he’s still well-liked.

 While his rookie cards do hail from the junk wax era, there are still a number of diamonds amongst the rough, especially when you look at some of the rarer options available.
 It’s important to consider the Hall of Fame issues which have impacted his career post-MLB.
-However, support for Bonds’ claim has increased every year following his retirement, and it seems likely that he’ll finally be able to join depending on a close result in the 2020 ballot.
-It should provide a slight bump to average prices.
+However, support for Bonds’ claim has increased every year following his retirement, and it seems likely that he will eventually find his way into the Hall of Fame.

 The majority of his high-end cards have retained value, and many are worth far more than they were a decade ago.
-If you can pick up his cards on a downswing there’s always room to make a profit the next time Bonds hits the headlines.
-If anything, his flaws make his cards more collectible.
+If you can pick up his cards on a downswing there’s always room to make a profit.